Enpass Review 2025: Great for Offline Storage

 Because a cloud service can be exposed to password hacking, many people feel safer only utilizing their local network or by keeping their passwords on only one device.

 When we reached out to Enpass password manager to ask about their cloud security, the customer service agent responded that the Cloud is merely a “storage medium” and neither encryption or decryption is performed within the Cloud.
-The decrypting or encrypting of data is completed on your local device, so sensitive data does not leave your device in an unencrypted manner.
+The decrypting or encrypting of data is completed on your local device, so sensitive data doesn't leave your device in an unencrypted manner.

 What this means is that even if a hacker could get into the Cloud, they would be unable to decrypt your passwords without your main Master Password.
 Yet, issues with cloud storage remain for all cloud users, such as security vulnerabilities or insider threats.